Alamishere/DailyCodePractice/notes.md

 - Had to watch video on how to get consecutive order
 - I was thinking of Binary tree but that won't give O(n) solution
 - It is copy paste solution, I surely need more practice

+## July 28th, 2025
+- Palindrome using recursion
+- This sublist in Java is annoying